gvwilson/teachtogether.tech/_chapters_en/community.md

 each step is meant to give people a ramp rather than a cliff.
 Some of the ways they do this include:

-- **Problem solving:**
+Problem solving:
-  "I'm stuck---Can we work on this design and brainstorm some ideas?"
+: "I'm stuck---Can we work on this design and brainstorm some ideas?"

-- **Requests for information:**
+Requests for information:
-  "Where can I find the code to connect to the server?"
+: "Where can I find the code to connect to the server?"

-- **Seeking experience:**
+Seeking experience:
-  "Has anyone dealt with a customer in this situation?"
+: "Has anyone dealt with a customer in this situation?"

-- **Reusing assets:**
+Reusing assets:
-  "I have a proposal for an event website that I wrote for a client last year you can use as a starting point."
+: "I have a proposal for an event website that I wrote for a client last year you can use as a starting point."

-- **Coordination and synergy:**
+Coordination and synergy:
-  "Can we combine our purchases of web hosting to get a discount?"
+: "Can we combine our purchases of web hosting to get a discount?"

-- **Building an argument:**
+Building an argument:
-  "How do people in other companies do this?
+: "How do people in other companies do this?
 Armed with this information it will be easier to convince my CEO to make some changes."

-- **Growing confidence:**
+Growing confidence:
-  "Before I do it, I'll run it through my community first to see what they think."
+: "Before I do it, I'll run it through my community first to see what they think."

-- **Discussing developments:**
+Discussing developments:
-  "What do you think of the new work tracking system?
+: "What do you think of the new work tracking system?
 Does it really help?"

-- **Documenting projects:**
+Documenting projects:
-  "We have faced this problem five times now.
+: "We have faced this problem five times now.
 Let us write it down once and for all."

-- **Visits:**
+Visits:
-  "Can we come and see your after-school program?
+: "Can we come and see your after-school program?
 We need to establish one in our city."

-- **Mapping knowledge and identifying gaps:**
+Mapping knowledge and identifying gaps:
-  "Who knows what, and what are we missing?
+: "Who knows what, and what are we missing?
 What other groups should we connect with?"

 Whatever the domain, situated learning emphasizes that learning is a